bmndc/nokia-leo/w2d.md

 <button onclick="openMenu('hotspot')">Launch Hotspot menu</button>

-## Connect to ADB wirelessly
+## Connect to ADB wirelessly (experimental)
-If you don't have an USB cable nearby, this button below will open an ADB port of 5555 on your phone so that you can connect to your computer's ADB wirelessly by typing `adb connect [your.phone.ip.address]:5555`.
-For more details, see [ADB and WebIDE/Sideloading and debugging third-party applications](https://github.com/bmndc/nokia-leo/wiki/Sideloading-and-debugging-third%E2%80%90party-applications).
+If you don't have an USB cable nearby, this button below will attempt to open a 5555 port for `adbd` on your phone so that you can connect to ADB on your computer wirelessly by typing `adb connect [your.phone.ip.address]:5555`.
+For more details, see [Sideloading and debugging third-party applications](https://github.com/bmndc/nokia-leo/wiki/Sideloading-and-debugging-third%E2%80%90party-applications).

 You can find your phone's local IP address (192.168.1.x) by going to Settings, Network & Connectivity, Wi-Fi, Available networks and click on the connected Wi-Fi access point; or download N4NO's [My IP Address](https://www.kaiostech.com/store/apps/?bundle_id=com.n4no.myipaddress) from KaiStore.